jerinthomascarmel/wanderlust/README.md

-# 🌍 Wanderlust
+# 🌍 Wanderlust - CONVERSATIONAL AIRBNB

-A server‑side rendered Node.js application inspired by Airbnb, enabling users to list, browse, and manage properties—complete with interactive Mapbox maps and an OpenAI Agents–powered chat bot for hands‑free CRUD operations.
+A server‑side rendered Node.js application inspired by Airbnb, enabling users to list, browse, and manage properties—complete with an Multi-Agentic chat bot for automatic clicks !

----

 ## 🔥 Features

+- **Listings CRUD**
+  User are able create, read, update, and delete property listings and they can coment on the listings , can give ratings for the listing.

+- **Conversational Chat Bot**
+  A MULTI-AGENT system (built with `@openai/agent  sdk`) that lets you log in/out or manage listings simply by talking—no clicks required.
+  Build Agents such as Login Agent, Logout Agent , Create Listing Agent , Update Listing Agent , Delete Listing Agent and one and only TRIAGE AGENT helps for routing to the user needs.

 - **User Authentication**
   Sign up, log in, log out (Passport.js + MongoDB sessions).

-- **Listings CRUD**
-  Create, read, update, and delete property listings.

 - **Interactive Maps**
-  Each listing displays its location via Mapbox (see `map.js`).
+  Each listing displays its location via Mapbox.

-- **Conversational Chat Bot**
-  A multi‑agent system (built with `@openai/agents`) that lets you log in/out or manage listings simply by talking—no clicks required (see `chatAgents.mjs`).

-- **Server‑Side Rendering**
-  Clean EJS templates styled in the `views/` folder.

 ---